Experience Anacortes - Your Island Getaway

-Anacortes is homeport to the San Juan Islands in the Pacific Northwest.
-Located on Fidalgo Island, it is conveniently situated halfway between Seattle and Vancouver BC and is the destination point for the San Juans and International ferry runs for Washington State.
+Anacortes is located on Fidalgo Island, in the Pacific Northwest.
+It is conveniently situated halfway between Seattle and Vancouver BC and is the destination point for the San Juans and International ferry runs for Washington State.

-Coast in and hang out in our vibrant Old Town.
+Come explore the island getaway you can drive to, and stroll through our vibrant coastal community.
 All within walking distance you'll find casual cafes to elegant dining, quirky to sophisticated shopping, art galleries to antique shops and unique accommodations.

 Whether you are planning a day trip or a vacation, Anacortes has something for everyone.
 Whale watching tours, kayaking excursions, sailing, boating, birding, fishing, crabbing, hiking or biking to name a few.
 The Skagit Tulip and Anacortes Arts festivals are enjoyed by all ages.
 If you have questions, or would like to learn more about Anacortes, call our friendly team of volunteers in the Visitor Information Center at 360-293-3832.

 Situated on a drive-to island, Anacortes is a thriving seaside town.
 Anacortes is located on Fidalgo Island, with easy access via bridge to the mainland.
 The city itself comprises 15.4 square miles, and the island is just over 41 square miles – almost half of which is public park and recreational lands and waters.

 Let your inner sailor out and embrace a life on the water at the Anacortes Waterfront Festival!
 With an open-air car show; food vendors; arts and crafts booths; children’s activities including giant slides and water balls; live music, and entertainment – this annual Anacortes event has something for all ages.